-The guides of Alaska Air Service are specialists in flying visitors to Lake Clark National Park, which they consider the best bear-viewing destination in all of Alaska.
+The guides of Alaska Air Service are specialists in flying visitors to Lake Clark National Park and Katmai National Park, what they consider to be the best bear-viewing destinations in all of Alaska.
 While the highlight may be the magical bear viewing, it’s just part of an Alaska Air Service experience that’s flexible, customized, and unforgettable.

 With Alaska Air Service, your small group will fly to multiple locations in Lake Clark National Park to view their bears in their natural environment.